All Episodes

 Because I didn't see that part of the video.

-That I from that point it got cut off.
+From that point, it got cut off.

-Yeah, immediately after the sucker punch, you know, I kind of got out of the situation because you can't really tell how many I couldn't really you know tell who hit me, how many there were.
+Yeah, immediately after the sucker punch, you know, I kind of got out of the situation because you can't really tell how many, I couldn't really, you know, tell who hit me, how many there were.

-But they saw did they see you got hit?
+But they saw, did they see you got hit?

-They uh they did see that I got hit.
+They did see that I got hit.

-Uh, didn't do it at the moment because I had my own camera crew there that I was concerned for as well.
+I didn't do it at the moment because I had my own camera crew there that I was concerned for as well.

-Um do you are you uh are you a reporter or what do you do?
+So are you a reporter or what do you do?

-You know, it was founded by C. L. Bryant, someone I think.
+You know, it was founded by C.L.
+Bryant, someone I think.

-I didn't know you were friends with C L. He's such an awesome role model for you.
+I didn't know you were friends with C.L.
+He's such an awesome role model for you.

 That's great.